New York's 1st marijuana growing licenses go to 52 farmers

 “We have a narrow window here.
 Most people are planting cannabis in our area around May and June.
 So we’re pretty much there,” said Gandelman, who received a license.

-The farmers will be limited to one acre (0.4 hectares) of flowering canopy outdoors or a little more than half that space in a greenhouse.
+The farmers will be limited to one acre of flowering canopy outdoors or a little more than half that space in a greenhouse.
 They also can split between outdoor and greenhouse grows.

 People are also reading…